pulibrary/as_marcao/README.md

 Returns the report of the last export as JSON.

 ### /repositories/:repo_id/resources/:id/marcao
-Returns the Marc XML for the Archival Objects under the Resource.
+Returns the MARC XML for the Archival Objects under the Resource.
 It accepts an optional `since` parameter that specifies a Datetime.
 Only AOs modified since that Datetime will be included.
 Examples: `since=2023-03-01`, `since=2023-03-01T12:00:00`